 Are you a small or medium company looking to compete on Google Shopping?

-In 2016, online retailers spent 56% of their ad spend on Google Shopping.
+Last year, online retailers spent 56% of their ad spend on Google Shopping.
 Across the board, there was an average 542% ROAS (according to a CPC Strategy study).
 With this in mind, who could blame you for wanting a slice of the action too?

 But as a small-medium enterprise, how can you compete with larger companies?
 Larger companies have bigger budgets, access to a wide range of expertise and often, many more products to take up the PLA positions.